 Various developing countries would make two-thirds of the normal cut or be exempt cuts, and would continue to be allowed some types of support.
 (Pars.
 16–18) (Unchanged)

 Recent new members.
-New members who joined very recently (Saudi Arabia, FYR of Macedonia, Viet Nam) and those with low incomes in transition (Albania, Armenia, Georgia, Kyrgyz Rep, Moldova) would make no cuts.
+New members who joined very recently (Saudi Arabia, the former Yugoslav Republic of Macedonia, Viet Nam) and those with low incomes in transition (Albania, Armenia, Georgia, Kyrgyz Rep, Moldova) would make no cuts.
 Some would be allowed to exclude investment subsidies from Amber Box calculations.
 Some would make two-thirds of the normal cut.
 (Par.19) (More detail.
 Two-thirds cut is new)

 Amber box support for individual products would be limited to no more than the amounts actually provided on average in 1995–2000 (with some variation for developing countries).
 The calculation for the US would be based on total Amber Box support for that period but shared among individual products according to the average share over the years 1995–2004.
 Some additional adjustments would be made for special situations.
 Developing countries would be allowed to choose from three options.
 (Pars.21–29) (Largely unchanged, with some revised details on special situations and legal provisions)

 (Amber Box supports in small, minimal or negligible amounts, currently limited to 5% of production in developed countries, 10% in developing)

 Developed countries: cut by 50% or 60% (i.e. cap at 2.5% or 2% of the value of production, from the current 5%) (Par.30) (Unchanged)

 Developing countries with Amber Box commitments: cut two-thirds of the above cuts (from the current 10% of the value of production).
 Totally exempt: if almost all is for “subsistence and resource-poor farmers” or the country is a net food importer.
 (Pars.31–32) (Unchanged)